EcoHealth Alliance: COVID-19 pandemic

 Work conducted at the Wuhan Institute of Virology under an NIH grant to the EcoHealth Alliance has been at the center of political controversies during the pandemic.
 One such controversy centered on whether any experiments conducted under the grant could be accurately described as "gain-of-function" (GoF) research.
 NIH officials (including Anthony Fauci) unequivocally denied during 2020 congressional hearings that the EcoHealth Alliance had conducted GoF research with NIH funding.

 In October 2021, the EcoHealth Alliance submitted a progress report detailing the results of a past experiment where some laboratory mice lost more weight than expected after being infected with a modified bat coronavirus.
 The NIH subsequently sent a letter to the congressional House Committee on Energy and Commerce describing this experiment, but did not refer to it as "gain-of-function."
 Whether such research qualifies as "gain-of-function" is a matter of considerable debate among relevant experts.

 In May 2024, the United States Department of Health and Human Services banned all federal funding for the EcoHealth Alliance, saying that the EcoHealth Alliance did not properly monitor research activities at the WIV and failed to report on their high-risk experiments.

 On January 17, 2025, the Department of Health and Human Services (HHS) issued formal, 5-year debarments for both Daszak and his group.
 EcoHealth Alliance had dismissed Daszak as president as of January 6, according to an HHS notice.

+On August 18, 2026, former NIAID senior adviser David Morens pled guilty to an indictment that alleged that he and co-conspirators Peter Daszak and Gerald Keusch had attempted to conceal their communications about EcoHealth Alliance’s terminated bat coronavirus grant and COVID-19 origins narratives.